unurgunite/genius-api/README.md

 1. [HTTParty][101]
 2. [Nokogiri][102]

+Description:

-The HTTParty gem is used to send requests to the REST client of the https://api.genius.com/.
+* The HTTParty gem is used to send requests to the REST client of the https://api.genius.com/.

-The Nokogiri gem is used to represent XML objects as Ruby structures.
+* The Nokogiri gem is used to represent XML objects as Ruby structures.

 ### Development purposes